Flavor of Love Girls: Charm School: No Mo'Nicknames

 Each girl was introduced and the audience was told why they were chosen to go to Charm School, via clips from Flavor of Love.
-From the first season, Smiley returned due to her emotional outbursts, especially the one the night of her elimination; Serious, for her egomania during a confrontation New York had with Hottie; Goldie for drinking, passing out and vomiting her first night in the house; Pumkin for spitting on New York; Rain for engaging in a screaming match with New York and Hottie for her "adorable" behavior, which, amongst other things, led her to present raw chicken to Flavor Flav and his mother.
-From the second season, Saaphyri returned due to her fight with H-Town and her subsequent elimination an hour into the competition; Bootz for "hating" on other contestants; Buckwild for being the blackest white girl, Like Dat for her slovenly table manners; Buckeey and Krazy for their balcony fight which led to Buckeey's elimination; and Toasteee due to her revelation that she posed nude for pornographic websites and production companies.
+From the first season, Smiley returned due to her emotional outburst on the night of her elimination; Serious for her egomania during a confrontation she, New York, and the other girls had with Hottie; Goldie for drinking, passing out and vomiting her first night in the house; Pumkin for spitting on New York during her elimination; Rain for engaging in a screaming match with New York and Hottie for her "adorable" behavior, which, amongst other things, led her to present raw chicken to Flavor Flav and his mother.
+From the second season, Saaphyri returned for assaulting H-Town over a bed, resulting in her subsequent disqualification an hour into the competition; Bootz for "hating" on other contestants; Buckwild for being the blackest white girl, Like Dat for her slovenly table manners; Buckeey and Krazy for their balcony fight which led to Buckeey's elimination; and Toasteee due to her revelation that she posed nude for pornographic websites and production companies.

 The headmistress of this season ended up being Mo'Nique.
 As they entered the house, two people were introduced to assist Mo'Nique in eliminations: Mikki, an Essence magazine editor, and Keith, from an entertainment agency and beauty pageant coordinator.
 All the girls received their pledge pins from Mo'Nique and threw out their name tags with their nicknames from when they were on Flavor of Love.
-Saaphyri was the only contestant on Charm School without a nickname, due to her disqualification for fighting with another contestant (H-Town) before she received one on Flavor of Love 2.
+Saaphyri was the only contestant on Charm School without a nickname, due to her disqualification for assaulting another contestant (H-Town) before she received one on Flavor of Love 2.
 From this point forward, each contestant was referred to using their real names.
 A mixer was then held for the girls to have talks with Mo'Nique and the deans.

 For their first challenge, the girls went on a sisterhood retreat, having to take a two-mile hike to their campsite from the bus with each of them lugging items for the camp.
 Thela immediately blew a fuse, saying she has an "Achilles heel" and can't hike two miles in the woods.
 She ended up doing it, although complaining the entire way.
 Schatar was the first to reach the campsite, but came with only one log and a bag of candy while the rest of the group reach the campsite later with the rest of the items.
 At camp, the girls struggled with setting the tent and preparing food.
 Thela starts to lose patience as no one helps her find a can opener, and she has a minor breakdown.
 Leilene tries to comfort her, although fearing she would look weak as well.